Loading...

 Technology to Advance Treatment of Children With Movement Disorders

-Thesis at UoA.
-I created scaled and subject-specific models of the lower limb of a typically developed child and a child with cerebral palsy to compare the estimated structure and function of the models using Python and OpenSim.
+[UoA thesis] I created scaled and subject-specific models of the lower limb of a typically developed child and a child with cerebral palsy to compare the estimated structure and function of the models using Python and OpenSim.
 I found that the differences in structure lead to differences in the estimated joint kinematics and muscle forces, highlighting the importance of using accurate geometries in musculoskeletal models.
 The methods established can also be used to investigate relationships between the accuracy of modelling methods and the severity of a child's cerebral palsy.

 Biomechanical and Ergonomic Analysis of Joint Mobilisation Tasks in Physical Therapy